Peter Artedi: Life and work

 In 1734 Artedi visited England, mentioning a whale in London in November downstream of the London Bridge, and a meeting with Hans Sloane.
 Artedi left London in summer 1735 and met Linnaeus in Leiden.
 Artedi was short of money and Linnaeus introduced him to Albertus Seba, a wealthy Dutchman, who had formed what was perhaps the richest museum of his time in Amsterdam.
 Seba employed Artedi to write descriptions of fishes for his Thesaurus.
 On the night of 27 September, while returning from Seba's home to his lodgings, he accidentally fell and drowned in a canal.
 His body was found the next day.
 Linnaeus heard of the death through Claudius Sohlberg two days later and rushed to Amsterdam.
 According to their agreement, his manuscripts came into the hands of Linnaeus, and his Bibliotheca Ichthyologica and Philosophia Ichthyologica, together with a life of the author, were finished and published by Linnaeus at Leiden in 1738 under the title Ichthyologia sive opera omnia de piscibus.

-Artedi was buried in a pauper's grave in St Anthony's churchyard in Amsterdam on 2 October 1735.
+Artedi was buried in a grave in St Anthony's churchyard in Amsterdam on October 1735.
 His grave was never marked and the churchyard site has since been appropriated for other purposes.
 An epitaph, written in Latin by Anders Celsius, and translated into English by George Shaw, is known because it was inscribed on the back flyleaf of Linnaeus's own copy of Ichthyologia: